Melaka Zoo is a popular family attraction in Melaka. Here is my review.

 The zoo borders the Ayer Keroh Country Club and golf course which adds to the beauty and greenness of the surroundings.

-The zoo has recently been transferred into private ownership (it was previously run by the Government's Wildlife and National Parks Department).
-The intention is to improve the standard and copy the success of Singapore's day-and-night zoo.
+The zoo was transferred into private ownership in 2013 (it was previously run by the Government's Wildlife and National Parks Department).
+The intention was to improve the standard and copy the success of Singapore's day-and-night zoo.
 It also means the admission charges have been increased.

 There is a good selection of animals in the zoo.
 Most of them are native to the region and accustomed to the tropical heat of Malaysia.
 They are quite healthy looking and, as an open concept zoo, they have a reasonable amount of space to move around and be themselves while allowing visitors the opportunity to see them up close.